pippinbarr/cart253-2020/topics/sound/p5-polysynth.md

 }
 ```

-And so we achieve the profound experience of listening to a robot practicing the A-minor scale forever and ever and ever.
+And so we achieve the profound experience of listening to a robot practicing the F-minor scale forever and ever and ever.
 The horror, the horror.

 ---